codewith-luke/moneyhub/README.md

 ## What would I have done different?

 - Biggest slow down was definitely the lambdas.
 That was my technical decision though as I felt I wanted to try and keep in line with the Strabo stack and ran into a few technical hiccups and missunderstandings (expected but I know I could improve here).
-I should of focused more on just mocking out the moneyhub side of things and implementing my poc work after I had understood their integration and gathered all the pieces.
+I had all the pieces for the Moneyhub integration I just should of focused on putting that together using my poc work after I had understood their integration and understood the flow.

 - I just left keys in the code, in reality this would be in a .env or a secure key store